Alan Wilkins (cricketer): Post-cricket career

 In 1997, Wilkins was one of the lead commentators for M-Net SuperSport in South Africa for the 1997 British and Irish Lions Rugby Tour.
 Later that year, Wilkins joined the ESPN commentary team in India for the One Day International series between India and Sri Lanka.
 He was part of the ESPN Star Sports commentary team, known as A Few Good Men which included Ravi Shastri, Sunil Gavaskar, Navjot Singh Sidhu, Harsha Bhogle and Geoffrey Boycott.
 He has been based in Singapore since February 2000.
 His television portfolio includes India's cricket tours, all ICC World events and the Champions League Twenty20.

 By 1999, his work with BBC Wales had ended, though he continued to appear on British TV for a while longer, and worked as a cricket reporter and sports bulletin reader for BBC Radio 5 Live.
 He featured prominently in ITV's coverage of the 1999 Rugby World Cup, and the following season, he hosted HTV Wales's weekly rugby union programme, The Front Row.

 He has hosted and commentated on Wimbledon since 1996 and with former Indian tennis star Vijay Amritraj since 1998.
 Wilkins and Amritraj's tennis duties also extend to the Australian Open.
 In golf, he hosts ESPN Star Sports' coverage of the Masters from Augusta, Georgia and covered all Asian Tour events and co-sanctioned events with Europe between 2004 and 2009.

 Wilkins hosted the 2013 ISPS Honda World Cup of Golf for the US PGA Tour World Feed Commentary from Royal Melbourne Golf Club, alongside Ian Baker-Finch, Brett Ogle, Ossie Moore and Ewan Porter.

 In 2013 and 2014 Wilkins was one of the commentary teams for the Indian Premier League.
-He was on the commentary team for IPL 2016, and in 2018, he hosted the 'Kent Cricket Live' IPL show on Star Sports.
-Since 2016, Wilkins has been part of the commentary team for Pakistan Super League.
+He was on the commentary team for IPL 2015, and in 2018, he hosted the 'Kent Cricket Live' IPL show on Star Sports.
+Since 2015, Wilkins has been part of the commentary team for Indian Premier League.

 In 2018 he published his memoirs, Easier Said Than Done: A Life in Sport.

+In March 2024, he was appointed as the president of Glamorgan County Cricket Club on a three-year term.